Wyrmwood: Plot

-Mechanic Barry lives in the Australian outback with his wife Annie and daughter Meganne.
-During a meteor shower, Barry's sister Brooke is attacked in her Bulla, Victoria studio by her model and her assistant, who have suddenly become zombies.
+Mechanic Barry lives in urban Australia with his wife Annie and daughter Meganne.
+Barry's sister, Brooke, is working on a photo shoot in her Bulla, Victoria studio.
+During a meteor shower, Brooke and her assistant are attacked by her model, who has suddenly become a zombie.
 She calls Barry and warns him to get out of the city.
-He, Annie, and Meganne don gas masks and fight their way to the family car.
-When Meganne and Annie remove their gas masks they become infected and zombify, and Barry is forced to kill them with a nailgun.
+Meganne tells her parents there is a stranger in the house.
+Barry goes to investigate and ends up being attacked by a zombie.
+Barry, Annie, and Meganne don gas masks and fight their way to the family car.
+During their escape it becomes obvious that first Meganne, and finally Annie, have been infected despite their masks and become zombies.
+Barry is forced to kill them with a nail gun.
 He runs out of nails before he can kill himself.

 Chalker, another survivor, finds Barry and knocks him unconscious when Barry attempts to kill himself with Chalker's gun.
 Barry asks Chalker to take him to Brooke's studio, unaware that a paramilitary group has taken her captive in the back of a truck that serves as a mobile lab for mad scientist Doc.
 While Doc experiments on the zombies and Brooke, Chalker's truck stops working.
 Chalker and Barry continue on foot, and Benny, another survivor, mistakenly kills Chalker.
-Benny, who previously had to kill his infected brother, and Barry team up and come upon a garage staffed by Frank and his assistant.
+Benny, who previously had to kill his infected brother, and Barry team up and come upon a garage staffed by Frank and Kelly.
 Frank explains that all flammable liquids have become useless.
 However, the group accidentally discovers zombie breath and blood are flammable, and they devise a zombie-powered engine.
-During their escape, Frank's assistant becomes infected and is used as fuel.
+During the attempt to winch the truck into the garage, Kelly is bitten in the nose and becomes infected.
+Kelly is then tied up and used as fuel.